Boro23-wq/boro-v5/posts/image-recognition-pipeline.md

 An image recognition pipeline in AWS, using two parallel EC2 instances, S3, SQS, and Rekognition.

-**Goal**: The purpose of this project is to learn how to use the Amazon AWS cloud platform and to develop an AWS application that uses existing cloud services.
+<u>Goal</u>: The purpose of this project is to learn how to use the Amazon AWS cloud platform and to develop an AWS application that uses existing cloud services.
 Specifically, we will learn:

 1. How to create VMs (EC2 instances) in the cloud.
 2. How to use cloud storage (S3) in your applications.